Required K9 Detection Supplies

 - It does NOT have a handle (CUT IT OFF!)

-With that said, you can choose a different one as long as it meets these specifications:
+You can choose differently as long as it meets these specifications:

 - THEY DO NOT CRUMBLE OR SHED PIECES (no "shreddings" of anything).

-You will need some type of clicker that attaches to your finger.
-We strongly prefer the clicker ring over the Click-R, but either will work.
+You will need a clicker that attaches to your finger, such as the Clinco ring or Click-R. We strongly prefer the Clinco ring, but either will work.